cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md

 ### Launch the tests

 Launch your checkers chain.
-You can choose your preferred method as long as it can be accessed at the `RPC_URL` you defined earlier.
+You can choose your preferred method, as long as it can be accessed at the `RPC_URL` you defined earlier.
 For the purposes of this exercise, you have the choice between three methods:

 <CodeGroup>